 IPLC is a boutique consulting firm specialised in strategic consultancy services and project management support to manufacturers and retailers.
-With a critical understanding of the European private label industry we help our clients with a pragmatic and action-oriented approach.
+With a critical understanding of the European private label industry we help our clients with a pragmatic and actionoriented approach.
 Founded in 2003, IPLC has been involved in many international assignments of manufacturers, retailers and the supply industry.
-We operate from our offices in the Netherlands, Germany and France
+We operate from our offices in the Netherlands, Germany and France.

-For more information: www.iplc-europe.com Koen de Jong, Managing Partner Mobile: +31-646075595 mail: kdejong@iplc-europe.com
+For more information:

+www.iplc-europe.com Koen de Jong +31-646075595 or mail: kdejong@iplc-europe.com

-Copyright©
+Copyright®

-No part of this publication may be reproduced or transmitted in any form without referring to the source: International Private Label Consult BV (IPLC) March 2016
+No part of this publication may be reproduced or transmitted in any form without referring to the source: International Private Label Consult BV (IPLC) March 2016.